Geology A Level

-A minimum of five GCSEs at grade 4 or above, including English Language, Maths and grade 4 or above in Chemistry or Physics or 4:4 or above in Combined Science.
-There is no requirement to have studied Geology at GCSE but you should have an interest in science, the natural world, the earth and enjoy practical and outdoor work.
+A minimum of five GCSEs at grade 4 or above, including English Language, Maths and either Chemistry or Physics or grade 4:4 or above in Combined Science.
+There is no requirement to have studied Geology at GCSE, but you should have an interest in science, the natural world, the Earth, and enjoy practical and outdoor work.

-The course is designed to reflect the role of geologists in the contemporary world.
-There is a big emphasis on developing skills and applying ideas.
-The course involves a good deal of practical work including field trips.
+The course is designed to reflect the role of geologists in the contemporary world and there is an emphasis on developing skills and applying ideas.
+It involves a good deal of practical work including field trips.

-There will be at least four days of fieldwork, some of which will be local but with the possibility of a residential trip which may be abroad.
+There will be at least four days of fieldwork, some of which will be local but with a residential trip.
+Recently this has been to Anglesey.